Hawaii Loa Ridge: Challenging out and back trial

-In this post, I'll go over everything you need to know to hike HAWAII LOA RIDGE: Know Before You Go, What to Expect, Getting There, Facilities, and What to Bring.
+Honolulu, Hawaii.
+Hawaii Loa Ridge Hike offers an escape into the lush and rugged beauty of Oahu.
+This moderately challenging trail is one of my favorites.
+It's got beautiful views and is a good, solid workout.
+In this post, I'll l go over everything you need to know to hike HAWAII LOA RIDGE: Know Before You Go, What to Expect, Getting There, Facilities, and What to Bring.

 How to Get There

 Driving is the best way to get there.

 At the start of the trailhead, there is a small parking lot.
 Only 10 parking permits for non-Hawaii Loa Ridge residents are given to park in this parking lot at a time – you are not allowed to park in the residential neighborhood.

 If you are the 11th car, you CANNOT do the hike until one of the first 10 cars comes out.
 You cannot wait parked in the residential gated community.
 You will need to return another time.